 Ancient records indicate that making of cheese dates back over 4,000 years.
-Although no one knows how the first cheese was created.
+Although no one knows how the first Margate Wildlife Removal was created.
 A concept that through the transportation of milk in bladders made of ruminants.
 The definition of a ruminant is an even-toed ungulate mammal which chews cud regurgitated from its rumen.
 Storing the milk in such a manner would make it coagulate separation into curds and whey.
 Although the original process may never be known by the time of the Roman Empire the artwork is now a highly valued procedure throughout Europe the Middle East.
 Countless varieties of cheese were produced and traded across the Roman Empire.
 Many kinds of cheese which are well known today were first produced and recorded in the late middle ages such as cheddar from the 1500’s Parmigiano-Reggiano in 1957, Gouda in 1697 and Camembert in 1791.

 France has a long history of making over 400 varieties of cheese.
 In its early days of production, it remained a local product simply identified by the origin where it was made.
 British cheese making began about 2,000 years back in Pre-Roman times.
 Cheshire and Lancashire are just two that evolved into what we recognize today.
 As in France most of the cheese making was localized and done by farmers as well as in monasteries.
 Switzerland, of course, is known for its cheese, Emmental is a firm cheese with a pale yellow color and buttery, mildly sharp flavor.